 - 1.1.
-The Member Association (MA) of the Host Organiser (HO) is to first complete the official BOC sanction form and send to BOC no later than 41 weeks (9.5 months) prior to the start of the tournament to allow for discussion and confirmation of details prior to applying for sanction on-line through Tournament Software.
-The MA of the Host Organiser (HO) must apply for the sanction and must also sign the BOC sanction form. - 1.2.
+The Member Association (MA) of the Host Organiser (HO) is to first complete the official BOC sanction form and send to BOC no later than 41 weeks (9.5 months) prior to the start of the tournament to allow for discussion and confirmation of details. - 1.2.
+Once BOC approves the tournament the MA of the Host Organiser (HO) must apply for the sanction through the BWF on-line system this must be done no later than 9 months prior to the start of the tournament.
+If the application is late, it is unlikely sanction will be granted by the BWF - 1.3.
+Failure to submit a BOC sanction form and agree terms, may result in sanction being with-held at the discretion of BOC if there are factors which BOC determines may impact on the ability of the HO to meet the regulations and requirements of the tournament including reports, experiences and feedback from previous tournaments organised by the HO.
+Once sanction is approved the tournament will be added to the BWF international calendar and to the BOC calendar - 1.4.
 The international badminton calendar is governed by the BWF.
 BOC is the link between BOC Member Associations and the BWF when having Grade 3 and Junior International tournaments sanctioned, ie. BWF cannot sanction the tournament before BOC has approved the sanction.
-The most important prerequisites for a tournament to be sanctioned are fulfilling all the required criteria and complying with the BOC and BWF regulations. - 1.3.
-The BWF online sanction application to be lodged by the Host MA, at least 9 months prior to the start of the tournament.
-If the application is late, it is unlikely sanction will be granted. - 1.4.
-Failure to submit a BOC sanction form and agree terms, may result in sanction being with-held at the discretion of BOC if there are factors which BOC determines may impact on the ability of the HO to meet the regulations and requirements of the tournament including reports, experiences and feedback from previous tournaments organised by the HO.
-Once sanction is approved the tournament will be added to the BWF international calendar and to the BOC calendar - 1.5.
+The most important prerequisites for a tournament to be sanctioned are fulfilling all the required criteria and complying with the BOC and BWF regulations. - 1.5.
 If BOC charges a sanction fee, the fee will be advised prior to applying for sanction.
 The fee must be paid to BOC prior to the release of the prospectus - 1.6.
 The MA who applies for the sanction is responsible for any financial penalties imposed by the BWF for non-compliance of the GCR's.
 It is highly recommended if the MA is not the HO, there is an agreement in place between the MA and HO to identify roles and responsibilities. - 1.7.
 Tournament Planner must be used.
 Where Live Score is being used, BOC will provide the match control computer with the license already loaded.
-If Live Score is not being used, BOC will provide to the HO the BWF Tournament Planner license to be used at that tournament only ie. it MUST NOT be used at any other tournament
+If Live Score is not being used, BOC will provide to the HO the BWF Tournament Planner license to be used at that tournament only ie. it MUST NOT be used at any other tournament - 1.8.
+BOC to work directly with the HO to provide support and to ensure organisation and delivery is as per the regulations and standards of delivery expected

-- 1.8.
-BOC to work directly with the HO to provide support and to ensure organisation and delivery is as per the regulations and standards of delivery expected - 1.9.
+- 1.9.
 Any issues over non-compliance of the regulations or organisational matters will in the first instance be addressed with the HO.
 In the case of unsatisfactory resolution then the MA who applied for the sanction will be requested to assist with resolution - 1.10.
 The HO is responsible for all operational financial aspects of the tournament including payment of prizemoney directly to the players at the tournament - 1.11.
 BOC will endeavour to have a representative attend Grade 3 and Junior International tournaments.
-The representative shall have the power to ensure that the rules and regulations are adhered to and that the agreed levels of delivery are uphold as per the MOU in place with the HO - 1.12.
+The representative shall have the power to ensure that the rules and regulations are adhered to and that the agreed levels of delivery are upheld - 1.12.
 BOC owns all rights, including but not limited to streaming, television, radio, data and images in connection with the tournaments.
 BOC may grant the MA and HO agreed rights under a separate agreement